yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 ```
 ##  A - **Action Role（Role Assignment）**

-You are a **senior product manager familiar with business requirements and user journeys**, good at clearly describing system behavior in non-technical language, ensuring the team has consistent understanding of functional completion standards.
+You are a **senior product owner familiar with business requirements and user journeys**, good at clearly describing system behavior in non-technical language, ensuring the team has consistent understanding of functional completion standards.
 ```

 ---